AnicetNgrt/jiro-nn/examples/housing/cr.typ

 To the workflow's defense: it did not pick the best model out of a k-folds training like I did.
 It only did one $80%$/$20%$ train/test data split.
 For comparison's sake, my average $R²$ over the $8$ folds stands at $0.88$.

 Also, the workflow used Adam optimization (Keras' default) and outliers filtering, both I found to not benefit the model.
 And it used $35$ features while I used $34$.
-Its features included an engineered feature based on the house's grade and year built which I couldn't replicate, which the author found out had a $3%$ importance in predicting the price (so quite significant).
-But unlike me it didn't use the timestamp not the month of the sale.
+Its features included an engineered feature based on the house's grade and year built which I couldn't replicate, which the author found out had a $3%$ relative importance in predicting the price (I'll explain that metric later, but $3%$ is quite significant).
+But unlike me it didn't use the timestamp not the month of the sale, which ended up being relatively very unimportant ($<0.5%$).

 Out of curiosity I also tried averaging my $8$ models' weights and biases.
 It gave me a model predicting always the same statistically average price.
 I wonder whether merging the folds models can be done in a different way in order to extract the best performing weights and biases from all the models.